helmutpithan/j3dCube/README.md

 when using OS X, you will find the bluej userlib in `/Applications/BlueJ\ 4.1.2/BlueJ.app/Contents/Resources/Java/userlib`

-when using Debian, you will find the bluej user lib in `/usr/share/bluej/userlib`
+when using Debian (tested on Deb.
+Jessie), you will find the bluej user lib in `/usr/share/bluej/userlib`

-when using Windows, you will find the bluej userlib in `C:\Program Files\BlueJ\lib\userlib`
+when using Windows (tested on Win 7), you will find the bluej userlib in `C:\Program Files\BlueJ\lib\userlib`

 ```
 Warning: